Bank bailout to spark firesale of corporate Spain

 “They’re going to have to sell.
 And with no light at the end of the tunnel as far as the macro, political dance, the chances of holding out for a better price increasingly look like wishful thinking,” said Flemming Barton, analyst at CM Capital Markets.

-It owns 20 percent of tech firm Indra (IDR.MC), 12 percent of International Airlines Group (ICAG.L) and 5.3 percent of Iberdrola, as well as big stakes in insurer Mapfre (MAP.MC), hotelier NH Hoteles (NHH.MC) and olive oil firm Deoleo (OLEO.MC).
+It owns 20 percent of tech firm Indra, 12 percent of International Airlines Group and 5.3 percent of Iberdrola, as well as big stakes in insurer Mapfre, hotelier NH Hoteles and olive oil firm Deoleo.

-“Bankia is going to have to liquidate all its stakes except for Mapfre (MAP.MC), where it has cross stakes and strategic deals,” a banking source said.
+“Bankia is going to have to liquidate all its stakes except for Mapfre, where it has cross stakes and strategic deals,” a banking source said.
 “This is going to put pressure on other savings banks, including La Caixa’s industrial empire.”

 Although Barcelona-based La Caixa is not itself in need of a bailout, the shift in Spanish banking and corporate relationships will set the tone for the Catalan bank, too.